nevermined-io/nvm-docs/docs/getting-started/advanced-utility/finance-functionalities.md

 **Finance Utility 4 - Marketplace Framework**<br />
 _What is it?_<br />
-A framework to create your own NFT Marketplace.<br />
+A framework to create your own Marketplace for digital assets.<br />

 _Why use this?_<br />
 Rather than build a marketplace from scratch, this allows you to manage all the typical metadata required to build a marketplace.<br />